 Git on the command line – Windows/Mac/Linux – Because I end up faster here than in a GUI tool.

 Docker – Windows/Mac/Linux – Giving me the flexibility to try things out without breaking everything else, and the assurance that my deployment is going to look the same everywhere else.

 Hyper-V and/or VirtualBox

 Office 365 – I know, I know, but holy crap does it work surprisingly well, I have no problem paying that subscription

-Bitwarden – A surprisingly great, cross-platform password manager with cloud storage, with a user interface that doesn’t get in the way and is occasionally consistent.
+1Password – A surprisingly great, cross-platform password manager with cloud storage, with a user interface that doesn’t get in the way and is occasionally consistent.
 It’s too much money, and the UI might be Electron soon, but it’s more reliable than Bitwarden for me

 Notion – I came across this trying to find a Confluence replacement, and found an incredible tool for organizing thoughts, projects, tasks, and data in one place, both personally and professionally.

 Google Calendar – Most of my Google stuff has moved on, but Google Calendar is prolific and allows me to share calendars with my family and contacts easily.

 Workspace (this is huge, but not everything is used at the same time)